suamkf/API-REST-JWT-MONGO-EXPRESS-JEST/README_CONFIG.md

 *CONFIGURATION
 In config/index.js you have al the config info is you want to save your image in AWS S3 you have to put saveOnS3 in true and complete S3_ACCESS_KEY_ID S3_SECRET_KEY
 in your .env file.

+*Run command npm install to install all dependencies